sevidmusic/Rig/README.md

 If that worked, then `rig` is installed properly.

-### Creating a module
+### Creating a Module

-`rig` can be used to create new module for a `roady` project.
+`rig` can be used to create new Module for a `roady` project.

-For example, to create a module named hello-world run the following command:
+For example, to create a Module named hello-world run the following command:

 ```sh